75lb/renamer/README.md

 ```

-Use your custom replace plugin by supplying its filename to `--plugin`.
+Use your custom replace plugin by supplying its filename to the `--plugin` option.
+[More on writing plugins](https://github.com/75lb/renamer/wiki/How-to-write-a-renamer-plugin).

 ```
 $ renamer --plugin my-plugin.js images/*